3 Data Entry and Editing

 3.5 Inserting rows and columns

-1. Right-click on the header of the row or column.
+1. Right-click the row or column header.

 2. Choose Insert.

-3.6 Copy and paste
+3.6 Copy and Paste

 Task 3.2 File: Cellformat.xlsx